 Audubon Aquarium and Insectarium

-The Audubon Aquarium has consistently ranked as one of the best in the country (most recently being named #5 by USA Today's 10Best Readers' Choice Awards), and it’s easy to see why.
-The facility re-opens after months of extensive renovations (and the addition of the Insectarium) right in time for World Ocean's Day on June 8, 2023.
+The Audubon Aquarium has consistently ranked as one of the best in the country and it’s easy to see why.
 The aquarium sits alongside the Mississippi River and invites visitors to meet more than 3,600 animals from aquatic, arctic, and rainforest habitats.
+In the same building is the Audubon Insectarium, which is home to over 50 displays with live arthropods, plus a Butterfly Garden and Bug Appétit, where you can discover and taste edible insect cuisine.
 This is a perfect destination for anyone seeking a break from the heat that is as educational as it is entertaining.

 Insider’s Tip: If you visit the aquarium during Pride month, you’ll see some of your favorite animals celebrating in rainbow style.